 In the beginning, your husband’s emotional unavailability was either portrayed in a need of privacy, or in settling a so-called respectful distance.
 However, in time, this distance and lack of sharing became hurtful and is now similar to an emotional separation.

 Communication is truly the glue that holds a marriage together – and when it’s deficient, or almost nonexistent, what can you possibly do?
 Or, to put it roughly – is it possible to live a happy marriage life with an emotionally unavailable man?

 Interestingly, one of the weirdest things in life is that we have an inborn tendency to reject the things that we need the most.
-That means that your emotionally unavailable husband is, in fact, yearning to feel connected with you and open up, but the fears he has developed over the years and the mechanisms of defense are next to impossible to fight.
+That means that if your husband is emotionally unavailable, he is in fact yearning to feel connected with you and open up.
+Yet, the fears he has developed over the years and the mechanisms of defense are next to impossible to fight.